sambeau/deadcatbounce/README.md

 - If a run or set has extra tokens placed on it, their value is added to the price needed to buy the set.
 The extra tokens are not part of the purchase, so are handed to the bank.
 - The full inflated price is paid by the buyer to the current owner.
 ### Protecting your investments by inflating their value
-- By default anyone can buy anyone else’s run or set for just the nominal price of all the cards in it.
+- By default, anyone can buy anyone else’s run or set for just the nominal price of all the cards in it.
-- To protect against hostile takeovers you can inflate the price of your runs and sets by adding tokens to them
+- To protect against hostile takeovers, you can inflate the price of your runs and sets by adding tokens to them
 - Place the tokens on top of the run so that they can be clearly seen (without also obscuring too much of the run, especially the top card)
-- Each token adds one to the price of the run or set, so if you add three tokens to a run it will cost three more tokens to buy it.
+- Each token adds one to the price of the run or set, so if you add three tokens to a run, it will cost three more tokens to buy it.
 - The higher price is paid by the buyer and goes to you, the (possibly reluctant) seller
-- As part of the transaction the extra tokens are removed and given to the bank
+- As part of the transaction, the extra tokens are removed and given to the bank.
 - The extra tokens last one full turn.
 If the runs make it back to your turn again without being bought, the tokens are spent and are given to the bank.
-- Each turn you need to place new tokens on the runs & sets you want to protect
+- Each turn, you need to place new tokens on the runs & sets you want to protect

 ### Trade With Other players
 - You can initiate a trade with another player at any point during the trading part of your turn
 - You can take part in a trade at any point, if initiated by a player during their turn
 - You cannot trade with another player unless it is yours, or the other player’s, turn
 - During a trade, players are free to:
-	- exchange cards for money at any price they mutually agree on
+	- Exchange cards for money at any price they mutually agree on.
-	- swap cards
+	- Swap cards.
-	- any combination of the above
+	- Any combination of the above.
 - Trading should be kept short to keep the game moving.
 ### Discards
 - There must always be a space in the flop at the end of your turn, so that the next player gets a new card to choose.